bengroneman/erikstewart_jewelry/sub_pages/Home.md

 header: Erik Stewart Jewelry
 sub_header: Art For the Body
-body: "<p>Contemporary jewelry with an expression of art, nature, and architecture designed as Art for the Body.<br>Erik Stewart Jewelry delivers conceptual form aligned with exquisite detail in design and workmanship.</p>"
+body: "<p>Contemporary jewelry with an expression of art, nature, and architecture designed as <strong>Art for the Body</strong>.<br>Erik Stewart Jewelry delivers conceptual form aligned with exquisite detail in design and workmanship.</p>"

 ---